statsig-io/docs/docs/guides/experimentation-program.md

 **Cement the value of experimentation**

 As you pick ideas for new experiments, start to incorporate a balance of ideas where the outcomes are more vs. less certain.
 Choosing a few controversial and higher-impact ideas can help you cement the value of experimentation in your organization.
 The more counterintuitive the results, the more memorable the experiments will be.
-To increase the chances of counterintuitive results, choose experiments where the outcome is uncertain. <example>
+To increase the chances of counterintuitive results, choose experiments where the outcome is uncertain.

 **Increase the pace of experimentation with self-serve experiments**